 The carafe is made of somewhat thin glass, and the neck, as the name states, is made of wood.
-The wood comes in either Acacia or Olive, though both are similar in appearance and essence.

 - Beautiful appearance made with high-quality materials

 - Informative instructions